pivotal/docs-tap/scst-scan/samples/public-image-compliance.md

 The policy in this example is set to only consider `Critical` severity CVEs as a violation, which returns 21 Unknown Severity Vulnerability.

-> **Note:** This example ScanPolicy has been deliberately constructed to showcase the features available and should not be considered an acceptable base policy.
+>**Note:** This example ScanPolicy is deliberately constructed to showcase the features available and must not be considered an acceptable base policy.

 In this example, the scan does the following (currently):